Denys1911/Denys1911.github.io/React_projects/Star-DB/README.md

 library for runtime component's properties type checking.

   Star DB has several similar components, as a list, item-details, so I was refactoring my project to reuse these components for either people, planets, and starships.
-I've practiced with such techniques as render functions, hoc, composition.
+I've practiced with such techniques as render functions, hoc, currying, composition.

-    In this SPA we have 6 pages:
+### In this SPA we have 6 pages:
   1. Star DB page - main page.
   2. People page - there are a list of people, you can click on any person from the list and detail information about person will be shown on the right / below list (depends on window size).